b-at-neu/schedule-builder/README.md

 - Add edit vs view modes
 - Change to use better colors
 - Add course credit numbers?
-- Remove choose text when there's only that many options anyways
 - Add blocking of classes as possibility
 - Standardize column instead of index in front and backend
 - Add option to put in AP credits